Updated: Dec 21, 2022

-Just two days ago, on Thursday (7th July 2022), the Prime Minister himself publicly announced:
+On Thursday, July 07, 2022, the Prime Minister himself publicly announced:

 “It is clearly now the will of the parliamentary Conservative Party that there should be a new leader of that party and therefore a new prime minister,” Johnson said on Thursday.”

 Question: Will Cabinet Ministers in our context resign as a matter of principle?

 And will a failed political leader resign seeing that he can no longer be trusted to serve as he or she should?

 The church has responsibility to renew and restore the words integrity and accountability into politics.

 The typical response of many people is: This cannot happen in any African Nation:

 Because most Africans, including the Church CANNOT hold leaders ACCOUNTABLE or demand such level of Accountability:

 Friends, we have a huge challenge ahead of us and, with the limited time I have to say all I had intended, this introductory illustration reflects of the major challenges ahead of this good initiative: Political Responsibility and Accountability: without which any reflection on our topic, ‘Redefining Contemporary Political Ethos in Ghana: The Place of Christ and His Church.’ would be complete!

 The universally accepted definition of democracy is one by the 16th United States President, Abraham Lincoln: ‘Government of the people, by the people, for the people’.
 The late American journalist and scholar, Henry Louis Mencken defines it as “the theory that the common people know what they want and deserve to get it good and hard.”